Use enough gun when you hunt brown bears!

 Now let’s talk about weapon choice because you’re not going to find a guide who wants to follow a wounded bear into the bush.

-A weatherproof rifle is a must on a brown bear hunt.
+- Weatherproof your rifle as much as possible.
 Alaska is hard on rifles.
 The rifle’s barrel and action should be stainless steel or should have a rust-resistant coating.
 Another good weatherproofing tip is to put electrical tape over the end of your barrel.
 You’re rifle will be wet at least 40% of the time.
 Trust me.

-Most people would agree that while it is still a little bit light, the .30-06 is the minimum caliber that should be used for hunting brown bears.
-Especially for a hunter unable to handle more recoil.
+- .30-06 is the bare minimum caliber that you should consider for brown bear hunting.
+Most people would agree that while it is still a little bit light.
 A deep-penetrating 200 to 220 grain bullet travelling at 2,600 to 2,700 fps put in the boiler room will always be effective.

 - 416 Remington Mag (Recoil reducer recommended)